The 'Purpose' of

 Dr. Michael Schachter, M. D. sums up our concerns about the possible restriction of the lymphatic system's ability to function properly when he describes the lymphatic system:

 A study done during 2009 in China is reported to have shown that sleeping in a bra increases the breast cancer rates.
-This study is not offered yet in English text.
+This study is not yet offered in English text.
+(17)

 Some research is being done regarding the health problems that may be caused by the self-generated heat from the breasts that cannot get away from the body.
 The theory is that a bra prevents the natural body-heat generated by the breasts from escaping, causing an increase in the internal temperature of the breasts.
 It is known that the additional heat generated and maintained in any un-descended testicle of a boy born with that malady will usually cause that testis to become irreversibly sterile, and leaves that testis with a much higher risk factor of testicular cancer.
 Damage to our body's organs by excessive heat has been documented many times.
 The question that arises is "Does additional heat in the breasts cause or facilitate breast cancer?"
 And if that is true, do bras prevent enough excess heat from leaving the sensitive breast tissues to facilitate breast cancer?

 One study that is being evaluated, is with women in a select society that are experiencing an increase of breast cancer, but they are finding it in only one side (one breast).
 These women have taken up the habit of breastfeeding from only one breast, due to working conditions and breastfeeding their children at work, or some other factor.
 Done openly (due to the support of public breastfeeding in that society), the one benevolent breast is frequently exposed to air circulation, allowing it to maintain a lower average temperature.
 The other breast remains warmly tucked into the bra, and that breast is the one most likely to develop a malignancy, if the woman later develops breast cancer.